Justin Bieber postpones Las Vegas show due to COVID-19 - NewsBreak

 “Justin is of course hugely disappointed, but the health and safety of his crew and fans is always his number one priority,” the statement reads.
 “The tour launch in San Diego was a massive success, and Justin is excited to bring this spectacular show to his Las Vegas fans as soon as possible.”

-The 52-city tour, which was scheduled to begin in March 2020, has been postponed for two years due to the coronavirus pandemic.How To Watch NewsNation
+The 52-city tour, which was scheduled to begin in March 2020, has been postponed for two years due to the coronavirus pandemic.People react to $165K Hawaii home with ‘Jurassic Park’ bathroom

 According to TMZ , a rep. for Bieber said the singer found out he had COVID-19 on Saturday, but he is doing OK.